-Contacting City Services For Security Or Health Emergencies
+Contacting City Services for Security or Health Emergencies

 From any college phone dial 9-911 for Hartford City Police/Fire Department Services.
 The campus of Capital Community College is located in close proximity to local area hospitals.
-Public Safety Officers will assist in evaluating services needed, and will make arrangements for transport to nearby health facilities.
+Public Safety Officers will assist in evaluating services needed, are trained in first aid, and will make arrangements for transport to nearby health facilities.